MainulDip/AndroidDevStudy/BackgroundTasks-WorkManager-Scheduler.md

 ### WorkManager classes:
 - Worker: This is where you put the code for the actual work you want to perform in the background.
 You'll extend this class and override the doWork() method.
 - WorkRequest: This represents a request to do some work.
 You'll pass in your Worker as part of creating your WorkRequest.
 When making the WorkRequest you can also specify things like Constraints on when the Worker should run.
-- WorkManager: This class actually schedules your WorkRequest and makes it run.
-It schedules WorkRequests in a way that spreads out the load on system resources, while honoring the constraints you specify.
+- WorkManager: This class schedules your WorkRequest and makes it run.
+It schedules WorkRequests in a way that spreads out the load on system resources while honoring the constraints you specify.

 ### Data Input Object (Result):
-Input and output is passed in and out via Data objects from worker.
+Input and output are passed in and out via Data objects from the worker.
 Data objects are lightweight containers for key/value pairs.
-They are meant to store a small amount of data that might pass into and out from WorkRequests.
+They are meant to store a small amount of data that might pass into and out of WorkRequests.
 ```kotlin
 /**
  ** Call from ViewModel